-A Parenting Coordinator becomes involved with a family when the parents are just not able to get along well enough to parent their children effectively.
-It’s as simple as that.
+A Parenting Coordinator becomes involved with a family when the parents are just not able to get along well enough to parent their children effectively and the co-parenting relationship is strained.

 The court may have flagged the parents as “high conflict”: angry, hostile, and unable to agree on anything.
 Or a family therapist may have suggested a Parenting Coordinator after months of work have failed to produce any progress in developing a parenting plan.
 Do any of these high-conflict behaviors sound familiar to you?